How can I save money while living in London? Is it even possible?

 9. Find online deals

 When it comes to personal care, check out deal sites such as Groupon, Wowcher and Treatwell.
 Thanks to these sites, I haven’t paid normal prices for things like hair appointments and spa days for years!
-While Treatwell is focussed on hair and beauty appointments, Groupon and Wowcher offer pretty much everything from holiday and restaurant deals to fitness classes.
+While Treatwell is focused on hair and beauty appointments, Groupon and Wowcher offer pretty much everything from holiday and restaurant deals to fitness classes.

 10. Make the most of free activities in London